Azithromycin (Zithromax®) for Cats and Dogs

 - Toothpaste: Azithromycin toothpastes may be made at compounding pharmacies in strengths that range from 5% to 8.5% in a variety of flavors.
 For oral use only.

 Dosing Information on Azithromycin for Dogs and Cats

-- Be certain to complete the prescription unless specifically directed by your veterinarian.
-Even if your pet feels better, the entire treatment plan should be completed to prevent relapse.
+- Again, the dosage and duration of administration depends on the condition being treated, response to the medication, and the development of adverse effects.
+Be certain to complete the prescription unless specifically directed by your veterinarian.
+Even if your dog or cat feels better, the entire treatment plan should be completed to prevent relapse.